-The Museum of Timekeeping is run by a small team of staff and volunteers.
+The day to day operations of the Museum of Timekeeping is managed by a small team of staff and volunteers.

 Dr. Robert Finnigan